PaulNosenko/NoteService/README.md

-In order to log in to the service use as login 'paul@gmail.com' and as a password 'Pgs', or 'user@gmail.com' and 'Password'
+In order to log in to the service use as login 'paul@gmail.com' and as a password 'Password', or 'user@gmail.com' and 'Password'

 Web service uses H2 builtin database, so no additional SQL servers are required.